cryptoworld-git/quik/readme.md

 ##### Client to Group extra modes

-Client to Group modes are optional modes that exist in addition to the Client to Client modes
+Client to Group modes are optional modes that exist in addition to the Client to Client modes.
+None of these modes are avaliable while in the "Unencrypted" Client to Client mode.

 **Shared Key** - *Default* - Transit and Resting State Encryption - This mode replaces "Standard" Client to Client encryption.
 Due to the amount of difficulty that a client might have encrypting the same message over and over again for different clients in the same group chat, this establishes that it should use the same key between the group.
 While each message